onflow/hybrid-custody-scaffold/README.md

 Walletless onboarding lends a fantastic user experience for Web3 newcomers, but what about crypto-native users?

 Blockchain-native onboarding enables a user to log in with their wallet-managed account and link with an app-managed account from the get go.
 This means the user starts your app with a Hybrid Custody account, enabling them to manage accessible in-app assets from their main account while maintaining a seamless in-app experience.

-> :warning: Before we can do submit the blockchain-native onboarding transaction, we need to make sure the `CapabilityFilter` and `CapabilityFactory` resources are configured properly.
-If you haven't already, check out [that step above](#configure-capabilityfilter--capabilityfactory-resources) before continuing.
+> :warning: Before we can submit the blockchain-native onboarding transaction, we need to make sure the
+> `CapabilityFilter` and `CapabilityFactory` resources are configured properly.
+If you haven't already, check out [that
+> step above](#configure-capabilityfilter--capabilityfactory-resources) before continuing.
 >
 > You'll also want to ensure you've [created a `parent` account](#create-parent-account) to link to.